Chrisvin/EasyStackSearchExtension/README.md

 7. Change default URL to search other sites.

-### NOTE:
-To avoid any CAPTCHA blockades, sign into your StackExchange account.
+<b>NOTE:</b> To avoid any CAPTCHA blockades, sign into your StackExchange account.

 ## Bugs and Feedback
 For bugs, suggestions and questions please use [Github Issues](https://github.com/Chrisvin/EasyStackSearchExtension/issues).